smart-edge-open/ido-specs/doc/reference-architectures/CERA-5G-On-Prem.md

 - <b>Node Feature Discovery (NFD)</b>: Software that enables node feature discovery for Kubernetes*.
 It detects hardware features available on each node in a Kubernetes* cluster and advertises those features using node labels.
 - <b>Topology Manager</b>: This component allows users to align their CPU and peripheral device allocations by NUMA node.
 - <b>Kubevirt</b>: Provides support for running legacy applications in VM mode and the allocation of SR-IOV ethernet interfaces to VMs.
 - <b>Precision Time Protocol (PTP)</b>: Uses primary-secondary architecture for time synchronization between machines connected through ETH.
 The primary clock is a reference clock for the secondary nodes that adapt their clocks to the primary node's clock.
-GMC can be used to precisely set primary clock.
+Grand Master Clock (GMC) can be used to precisely set primary clock.

-#### CERA On Prem Experience Kit Deployments
+#### CERA 5G On Prem Experience Kit Deployments
-The CERA On Prem experience kits deploys both the near edge cluster and also a second cluster to host the 5GC control plane functions and provide an additional Data Network POD to act as public network for testing purposes.
-Note that the Access network and UE are not configured as part of the CERA On Prem Experience Kit.
+The CERA 5G On Prem experience kits deploys both the 5G On Premises cluster and also a second cluster to host the 5GC control plane functions and provide an additional Data Network POD to act as public network for testing purposes.
+Note that the Access network and UE are not configured as part of the CERA 5G On Prem Experience Kit.
 Also required but not provided is a binary iUPF, UPF and 5GC components.
 Please contact local Intel® representative for more information.

 ![CERA Experience Kit](cera-on-prem-images/cera-full-setup.png)

 > Figure 4 - CERA Experience Kit

-### Edge Service Applications Supported on CERA On Prem
+### Edge Service Applications Supported on CERA 5G On Prem
 The CERA architectural paradigm enables convergence of edge services and applications across different market segments.
 This is demonstrated by taking diverse workloads native to different segments and successfully integrating within a common platform.
 The reference considers workloads segments across the following applications:

 Security: Capture of video and facilitating facial recognition to identified bonafide individuals to determine access to a security perimeter.

-Smart city: Capture of live camera streams to monitor and measure both pedestrian and vehicle movement within a zone.
+Smart city: Capture of live camera streams to monitor and measure pedestrian and vehicle movement within a zone.

 Industrial: Monitoring of the manufacturing quality of an industrial line, the capture of video streams focuses on manufactured devices on an assembly line and the real-time removal of identified defect parts.